What Are Stock Delistings and Why Do They Occur?

 Before diving into stock delisting, it’s helpful to know more about how stocks get listed in the first place.
 Stock exchanges can either be physical or digital locations in which investors buy and sell stocks and other securities.
 The NYSE is an example of a physical exchange, while the Nasdaq is an electronic stock exchange.

 To get listed on any stock exchange, companies must meet certain requirements.
-For example, Nasdaq-listed companies must meet specific guidelines relating to:
+For example, Nasdaq-listed companies must meet specific listing guidelines relating to:

 • Pre-tax earnings